 02 of 10

-Bugbane or Black Cohosh is an imposing plant that can get woody, with age.
-It also has a deep tap root, that will make it difficult to lift and fussy about division.
+Bugbane, or Black Cohosh, is a tall, imposing plant that makes a statement in the garden.
+It is long-lived and can get woody, with age.
+It also has a deeptap root, that will make it difficult to lift and fussy about division.
 Put your bugbane in a spot of honor, let it grow into a focal point and leave it be.

 03 of 10

 Butterfly weed is one of the last plants to poke its head up in the spring.
 It will not be rushed.
 Butterfly weed likes to stay put.
 It sends down a deep taproot, which is always a sign that a plant does not wish to be moved, lifted or divided.
 You will probably get volunteers, which should be moved while they are young before they too send down roots.

 Dainty columbine is a star of the mid-spring garden, bursting into bloom as the bulbs fade and the summer colors try and get started.
 Columbine will self-seed and spread, but the main plant grows in a nice tidy clump and rarely needs dividing.
 You can always pot up the babies, to use elsewhere.Continue to 5 of 10 below.

 There isn’t a bolder blue plant out there and now Baptisia comes in dusky purples and yellows, too.
 But whatever the color, all Baptisia plants have deep taproots and prefer to stay anchored in the spot they’ve been planted.
 Baptisia should not need any division, at all.
 Just enjoy.

 Hellebores are one of those plants that get better with age.
 They take their time filling out and you won’t need to divide very often, if at all.
 The only reason to divide Hellebores is to make more or to relocate them.
 If you choose to divide them, do it in early spring.